Mithilesh-V/Thiran-2023/README.md

 ---

 #### 10. COLLOQUOY
 >Are you up for a group activity?
 Looking for an opportunity to showcase your communication abilities?
-You'd want to see how well you can develop a team?.
+You'd want to see how well you can develop a team?
 Come over and take part.
 Increase your capacity for adaptability and leadership with a strong team.
 >
 >**TEAM SIZE :**
 >>**Round 1 :** Teams will be decided at the time of event.